Readmission Information

 1. Submit a completed Readmission Application.

-4. The Dean of School/College will evaluate and determine the students’ readmission eligibility and advise the Registration Specialist.
+3. The Dean of School/College will evaluate and determine the students’ readmission eligibility.
+The results of their decision will be displayed in the Readmission application.

-5. The Registration Specialist will notify the student and the School/College via email of the student’s eligibility to readmit for the semester.
-Once the student receives the email confirmation, they can enroll in classes through CaneLink or work with their academic advisors to enroll.
-Original class schedule is not guaranteed.
+6. Once the student receives the confirmation, they can enroll in CaneLink or work with their academic advisor to enroll.

 Please note: